Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 The Pound Cake Breakdown

-A grown man in uniform nearly cries on the witness stand because people across Ohio mail him lemon pound cakes and call him Officer Pound Cake.
-Because he stared at a cake during a raid.
+A grown man in uniform nearly crying on the witness stand because people across Ohio mail him lemon pound cakes and call him Officer Pound Cake.
+All because he eyeballed a cake during a raid.
 On camera.
+You did this to yourself, man.

 The jury somehow kept it together.